 PE – PE will be on Monday and Thursday.
-Child need a white t-shirt, dark shorts and plimsolls.
+Your child needs a white t-shirt, dark shorts, spare socks and plimsolls.

 Staffing – Mrs Webb teaches the class Monday to Thursday each week, and Mrs Sandiford teaches on a Friday.
-Mrs Macdonald and Miss Mendham are Teaching Assistants that also work in Year 2.
+Mrs Macdonald and Mrs Smith are our Teaching Assistants that also work in Year 2.

 Our topics covered in Year 2 are:

 People, Plants and Places

 People Plants and Places

 |Going For Gold!|

 Flash is hoping to find some homes to visit this half term.
 If your family would like to have Flash come and stay please let Year 2 know!

 We had a fantastic time learning to write poetry with A.F.Harrold.
 We loved hearing his poems and did a super job creating a poem about our dream school.